Member Spotlight

 Nadia Mykytczuk

-Nadia Mykytczuk is the president and CEO of MIRARCO (Mining Innovation, Rehabilitation and Applied Research Corporation), and serves as executive director of the Goodman School of Mines at Laurentian University.
+Dr. Nadia Mykytczuk is the President and CEO of MIRARCO (Mining Innovation, Rehabilitation and Applied Research Corporation), and serves as Executive Director of the Goodman School of Mines at Laurentian University.
 She brings over two decades of experience in environmental microbiology with a focus on mining systems, microbial ecology, and the development and application of biomining and bioremediation technologies.

 Her research program is centered on microbial approaches to mine waste valorization, critical mineral recovery, and site remediation.
 She has extensive expertise in bioleaching, cold-adapted microorganisms, and applied geomicrobiology, with a strong track record of translating fundamental research into scalable, pilot-ready technologies for the mining industry.